TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

 ### **LeafletJS vs Google Maps**

 Although LeafletJS is a free open-source library, it doesn't have all of the bells and whistles that Google Maps offers "out of the box".
-Depending on what your goal is for a map project, you may require plugins to build your project.
+Depending on what your goal is for a map project, you may require plugins to build the map.
 In some cases, a paid API Key would be required, similar to the method which Google Maps introduced in the summer of 2018.
 Some examples of why you would need an API Key:

 - *Search nearby* to display the closest hotels / restaurants / ATMs / etc.
 - Custom map tiles that may not be free.
 - Providing *direction*s from point-to-point.
 - Access to *Street View*.

+If you're building a **Holiday Destination Finder** for the Milestone project, don't be discouraged that LealetJS can't perform the *search nearby* function.
+There are alternate API Key providers that are cheaper than Google, which can be implemented quick and simple into a Leaflet map!
+You just need to look around online - I've left plenty of sources above as starting points!

 There are several functions that Google provides with the use of the API Key, which Leaflet would require additional plugings to accomplish.
 Some quick *pros* and *cons*, purely based on my own experience with each.